-- Control your ads.
-You can show ads based on your entire website, or specific categories or pages.
+- Steer your ads.
+With Google AI, you can show ads based on your entire website, or specific categories or pages.
 Or, prevent your ads from showing for products that are temporarily out-of-stock.

 - Capture additional traffic.
 Dynamic Search Ads can help you gain additional traffic and sales identifying new serving opportunities that you aren’t already targeting with keywords.

 - Display URLs are based on your final URL domain.
 You no longer have to enter your display URL when creating a new ad.
 Instead, Google Ads will use the domain from your final URL and show it as your ad’s display URL.
 For example, if your ad's final URL is www.example.com/outdoor/hiking/shoes, the URL on your ad will appear as www.example.com.